CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

     From this point forward, the software walks you through the upgrade process, beginning with a review of the switches that you selected for upgrade.

-    {{<figure src="/images/netq/lcm-netq-upgrade-review-switches-tab-310.png" width="500">}}
+    {{<figure src="/images/netq/lcm-netq-upgrade-review-switches-tab-320.png" width="500">}}

 4. Verify that the number of switches selected for upgrade matches your expectation.

 5. Enter a name for the upgrade job.
-The name can contain a maximum of 22 characters.
+The name can contain a maximum of 22 characters (including spaces).

 6. Review each switch:

-    - Is the NetQ Agent version 2.4.x, 3.0.0, or 3.1.0?
+    - Is the NetQ Agent version between 2.4.0 and 3.1.1?
 If not, this switch can only be upgraded through the {{<link title="Upgrade Cumulus Linux Using LCM/#upgrade-cumulus-linux-on-switches-without-netq-agent-installed" text="switch discovery">}} process.
     - Is the configuration profile the one you want to apply?
 If not, click **Change config**, then select an alternate profile to apply to all selected switches.

 <div style="padding-left: 18px;">